Jimmy2027/ghchain/README.md

 You stash your new changes from `mydev` and checkout the branch `hk-134`.
 You fix the issue with either `git commit --amend` or `git commit --fixup b64c30667ad23847e981e4c9bafe8eee3ffb0881` and push the changes.

-To rebase your whole stack on top of the new commit, you can checkout your `mydev` bracnh and run `ghchain --rebase-onto hk-134`.
+To rebase your whole stack on top of the new commit, you can checkout your `mydev` bracnh and run `ghchain rebase hk-134`.
 This will run a `git rebase --update-refs hk-134` and push the changes to the remote, hence updating your pull requests.

 ### Checking status of stack